moby/moby/docs/sources/articles/runmetrics.md

     dirty/modified pages have to be written to disk first). unevictable
 :   the amount of memory that cannot be reclaimed; generally, it will
-    account for memory that has been “locked” with `mlock`{.docutils .literal}.
+    account for memory that has been "locked" with `mlock`{.docutils .literal}.
 It is often used by crypto frameworks to make sure that secret keys and other sensitive material never gets swapped out to disk.